by Vera Mehta, Ed. D. | June 2001

 I spend a lot of time sleeping between painkillers.
 I was looking forward immensely to the three weeks following the operation so I could read the many books piled up by my bedside table, watch all the movies I had missed when they first came out on the VCR, catch up in some way with family and friends whom I never seemed to be able to enjoy in a leisurely way because there were always chores to do, classes to prepare, papers to grade, on weekends and days off.
 As for reading, because it hurts my back too much to sit in any one position too long, I rediscover the pleasures of the short story.
 I did not realize Herman Melville could be so funny, nor did I know Katherine Anne Porter writes so well that it hurts.
 I have no interest in movies or music.
 The only show I want to see is a sitcom called “Seventh Heaven” that my daughter has got me hooked into.
 The reruns are on every Monday night and its about this perfect family that we all wish we lived in.
 Right now, Mary, the oldest daughter, is being a real bitch and breaking everyone’s heart.

 I go for a walk around the neighborhood every evening.
 I discover for the first time in seven years that although this is just another ordinary suburban block like many others throughout America, every house has some little thing about it that gives it personality.
 In one front yard, a blue woodenTyrannosaurus Rex stands under a tree.
 Another one has what looks like a small Roman garden with a crumbling stone wall on one side.
 No one ever sits in it but I always expect some lovely creature in a one-shouldered dress and sandals will come out any minute with an earthenware pitcher of wine for the menfolk.
-I rarely see the people who live in these houses except for someone occasionally mowing a lawn or taking the garbage cans out on the street.
+I rarely see the people who live in these houses except for someone occasionally mowing a lawn or taking the garbage cans out on the street or when they hired a roofing company to work on their house they found in the site linked here.
 But I smell trees, listen to the different birdcalls and feel how neglected my education was because I never learned any botany or zoology and can barely name a single flower in the gardens I pass every day.

 Two days ago I saw an amazing thing.
 A turtle was making its way very, very slowly down the block.
 I saw it as I was leaving for my walk and, by the time I returned about a half-hour later, it had moved two feet.
 The next day it had managed to get off the sidewalk and edge its way into some wild grass and bushes, still only about another foot away from where it had been the previous evening.
 By now I am beginning to think our fates have to be linked.
 I spend a long time looking at its unmoving, mournful head.
 I do not know if it is dying.
 I wonder if it would offend its dignity if I were to tickle it under the chin with some grass so at least I could tell if it moved that it was still alive.
 I finally do it, and it moves.
 It looks like some strange, sad priest at prayer.

 Today, I can hardly wait to look for my friend.
 Sure enough, there he is (notice, I have now endowed him with gender), but just his tail is sticking out.
 I can’t bear it.
 If he is lost, I have to help him find his way home.
 Fortunately, one of the neighbors, a large tattooed man with a red beard, is outside working on his trailer.
+Speaking of beards, guys who have it love to take care of it.
+That’s why they are now using hot lather warmer.
+Not only do they make your favorite shaving cream feel even better on your face, the warmth conditions your skin and hair, making for an overall better shaving experience.
 I tell him about my friend’s plight.
 He agrees to walk down with me to see him.
 He picks him up by the tail and announces that this is a Snapping Turtle who appears to have lost all desire to snap.
 However, the creature shows he still has some fight left in him.
 After he’s picked up he tries to bite my neighbor’s leg.
 My neighbor doesn’t seem particularly upset by this ingratitude.
 We walk down to the creek and he puts the turtle down in the water.
 The turtle swims away.
 I am so happy.
 He got another lease on life too.

 I spend a lot of time thinking how generous and kind and thoughtful so many people have been before, during and since the operation.
 Not just my family and close friends who phoned and worried and visited and prayed and checked up on us both constantly.
 Also, my Yaffe/Ruden family of both staff and patients who sent so many good wishes, loving messages and prayers.
 And how can I forget my colleagues and students at Empire State College and Touro College for the same?